monsoonmaelstrom/book2/book2.md

 “I was hanging out with Lewis, the pilot,” I begin.
 “Looking at his charts and such, and I noticed our heading isn’t quite right.”

-“Not quite right in what sense?”
+“Not ‘quite right’ in what sense?”

 “Well, we’re not exactly headed toward Branton.
 According to Lewis, we’re stopping to pick up a passenger first, then heading to Branton.”